Atlantic Terminal: History

+19th century

 The station was originally named Brooklyn in 1852, twenty years after the line was established as the Brooklyn and Jamaica Railroad, and was not originally a terminus.
 The original terminus was South Ferry, via the now shuttered Cobble Hill Tunnel.
 When LIRR subsidiary New York and Jamaica Railroad built a new line between Hunter's Point and Jamaica in 1861, the main line was relocated there, and the line was abandoned west of East New York, in compliance with Brooklyn's ban on steam railroads.
 West of East New York, the tracks were taken over by horse car lines.

 The Brooklyn station designation was replaced by the Flatbush Avenue station on July 2, 1877.
 That same summer local Atlantic Avenue rapid transit trains began to stop there on August 13.
 The old depot was renovated between July–August 1878, when it began serving the Brooklyn, Flatbush and Coney Island Railroad.
 It was rebuilt again in June 1880.
 The headquarters for the Long Island Express Company was installed there in 1882, and gave the station a series of tracks that would later be known as the "EX Yard."
 In 1888, the Union Elevated Railway built an elevated railway line and station that connected to the LIRR station called the Atlantic Avenue station.
 The Union Elevated eventually became part of the Brooklyn-Manhattan Transit Corporation.
 Further rebuilding took place again in 1893.

+20th century

 Between 1904 and 1906, the Carlton Avenue Freight Yards were replaced by the Vanderbilt Avenue Freight Yards.
 This was just a portion of a major improvement project that included the complete reconstruction of the station.
 The second depot opened on April 1, 1907, with the depot at street level and the tracks installed underground.
 The station had a lobby that was larger than most LIRR stations, and contained subway type entrances to the tracks.
 It also served as a post office building until 1925, and contained a baggage depot, express buildings, some meat houses which were inherited from the previous version of the station, and a merchandise terminal for "less than carload freight" added on in 1908.
 The Interborough Rapid Transit Company built a subway line called the Eastern Parkway Line and a station on Atlantic Avenue, that connected to the station on May 1, 1908.
 The BMT also built two more subway lines on Pacific Street along the Fourth Avenue Line on June 22, 1915, and Atlantic Avenue along the Brighton Line on August 1, 1920.
 The connection to the BMT Fifth Avenue Line was lost on May 31, 1940.